 The book mainly discusses the research landscape in the UK, as this is the place where the impact movement first took root and is embedded in the national research agenda, but it does bring in the experiences and approaches from elsewhere around the world.

-Research Impact and the Interconnectedness of Stuff is available on Kindle only for the time being, but a paperback is being produced.
-You can get a copy from Amazon (free of charge if you are a Kindle One subscriber) or £9.99 otherwise (different countries have different prices)
+Research Impact and the Interconnectedness of Stuff is available on Kindle or in paperback.
+You can get a Kindle copy from Amazon (free of charge if you are a Kindle One subscriber) for £9.99 otherwise and a paperback for £12.00 (different countries have different prices).